-Ireland boasts a rich heritage when it comes to producing cider and with summer fast approaching, now is the perfect time to celebrate some of the Emerald Isle's very best.
+Ireland boasts a rich heritage when it comes to producing cider and now is the perfect time to celebrate some of the Emerald Isle's very best.

 14. Madden's Mellow Armagh Cider 4.5%